 CIU can look and feel different for everyone, but there are three common factors:

 The “chronic” in CIU means that symptoms last six weeks or more.
 CIU is an unpredictable form of chronic hives that can appear at any time with no identifiable cause.
 These hives may not go away for many months—or even years.
 CIU can be difficult to diagnose.

-This means there is no explanation for what’s causing it.
+This means there is no explanation for what’s causing the hives.
 This can be difficult for some people to accept when they receive the CIU diagnosis from their doctor.
-Because these chronic hives symptoms come and go without a known cause, many who have been diagnosed with CIU continue to look for possible triggers for their disease.
-This can turn into a cycle of elimination diets, changing of detergents and other changes in addition to tests for allergies – none of which prove to be the cause of these patients’ hives.
+Because these chronic hives symptoms come and go without a known cause, many continue to look for possible triggers for their condition.
+This can result in a cycle of elimination diets, removal of potential irritants, such as detergents, or other lifestyle changes, in addition to allergy testing – none of which prove to be the cause of the hives.

 After the first outbreak of hives which were accompanied by an intense itch, Vicki tried to figure out the cause of her hives, with little success.
 “I was at my wit’s end.
 I didn’t know what I was going to do.
 I stopped drinking red wine, I changed soap, and I submerged my hands in bowls of ice water.
 I started avoiding things that I thought were causing the hives.

 “My allergist tested me for everything but we still couldn’t figure out a cause for the hives.
 It was so frustrating to keep searching for a cause.
 And as much as I was seeking answers, I wasn’t getting any, and wasn’t getting any relief either.
 Weeks passed, but the hives didn’t.
 Friends and family offered suggestions and their own explanations but they didn’t understand what I was going through.

 “I want to be open about my condition to show others that they are not alone in their struggle with this form of chronic hives.”